knurling-rs/knurling-session-20q4/src/sessions/hello_sensor.md

 # Prequisits

-In your programm, have access to the following ressources:
+In your program, have access to the following resources:

 * Timer
 * P0 Pins